-The note also provides an overview of Equality Impact Assessments.
+The briefing also provides an overview of Equality Impact Assessments.
 These are assessments that public authorities often carry out prior to implementing a policy, with a view to ascertaining its potential impact on equality.
-They are not required by law, although are a way of facilitating and evidencing compliance with the Public Sector Equality Duty
+They are not required by law, although are a way of facilitating and evidencing compliance with the Public Sector Equality Duty.

 Commons Briefing papers SN06591